antor10655gh/appriseit-server/README.md

 # APPRISE CARE

+## Please Install Mongodb Community Edition and set the database credentials

 Welcome to **APPRISE CARE**, an elegant Node.js server solution.

 If you want you can visit my blog site [antortechpro](https://antortechpro.blogspot.com/).